 TIP: Our Hamilton Beach “Big Mouth” food processor is a workhorse!
 It has lasted us years!

-When spreading your mixture on the parchment paper-lined cookie sheets, try to get it as even as possible.
+When spreading your fruit puree on the parchment paper-lined cookie sheets, try to get it as even as possible.
 This will prevent uneven cooking.

 You’ll know your fruit leather is done when it is no longer sticky.